 This means that, unlike a line, a segment does not extend infinitely.

-A ray AB consists of endpoint A and all points in line AB that are on the same side of A as B.
+A ray AB consists of endpoint A and all points in line AB on the same side of A as B.

 The formal definition of the ray written above seems too technical, but let us talk about it more descriptively.